 Updated by darix (Marcus Rückert) almost 3 years ago

 backporting those fixes would make ruby compatible with a syntax handled by other tools. otherwise it means people need to take special care for ruby and things like that are often used against ruby later on.

 also do you see any potential breakages coming from this backport?

-Updated by Obfuscoder (Kai Lehmann) over 2 years ago
+Updated by Obfuscoder (Kai Lehmann) almost 3 years ago

 I do not consider this a feature change but a bug fix.
 According to wget specification of the no_proxy environment variable, leading dots are supposed to be supported.
 I would even argue that using leading dots in the no_proxy list is the de facto standard way to specify domain parts.
 Our build infrastructure is failing due to this issue as our admins insist on setting the no_proxy environment variable like it is defined by wget documentation.